Cenkyyy/bachelor-thesis/diary.md

 Work on sprites for idle and walking for the player

 Implement the animations into the game when player's moving (watched this: https://www.youtube.com/watch?v=82U4ToJU-28&list=PLaaFfzxy_80HtVvBnpK_IjSC8_Y9AOhuP&index=5)

+Long break

+Starting to implement UI - Player stat bars, settings

+Implementing inventory and understading and learning Unity in general - till 6.9

+Working on dropping and picking up of the items